nico-amsterdam/pop3mail/README.md

 - Big attachments requires BIG memory.
 Decoding an attachment of 12 MB can consume 300 MB of RAM.
   Elixir programmers can replace the default base64_decoder with their own.
 - On linux when there is not enough memory, the program will end as 'Killed.'
-  It's killed OOM Killer.
+  It's killed by the OOM Killer.
 Run dmesg to see the log message.
 - On windows when there is not enough memory the program get stuck, or worse windows get stuck.
 - Do NOT run the script as root.
 - Downloaded attachments can contain viruses, addware or malicious scripts.